dbsnapper/dbsnapper/docs/quick-start.md

+---
+title: Quick start
+description: How to quickly get started with the DBSnapper Agent and use it to build and load a database snapshot.
+---

 # Quick Start

-In this example we will create and restore a database snapshots.
+In this example we will create and restore a database snapshot.

-## Initialize the default `dbsnapper` configuration
+## Initialize the configuration file

 Run the `config init` command to create an example configuration at `~/.config/dbsnapper/dbsnapper.yml`